What diet to follow before soccer training?

 • Obtain and maintain an ideal weight and physical condition.

-• Confidence, since they will arrive well prepared for the match.
+• Confidence, since they will arrive well prepared for the game.

-• Get high performance in matches on a regular basis.
+• Obtain high performance in matches on a regular basis.

 • Reduce injuries and illnesses and the risk thereof.

-• Being able to make food an enjoyment as well, without the need for it to be a restriction.
+• Being able to also make food an enjoyment, without it needing to be a restriction.
 Mainly at social events.

-The problem is that many coaches do not know what is the best diet for their players or do not take into account the diet, therefore, the players do not know these advantages either and never meet their nutritional goals, and in some cases not even establish them.
+The problem is that many coaches do not know what is the best diet for their players or do not take nutrition into account, therefore, the players do not know these advantages either and never manage to satisfy their nutritional goals, and in some cases not even establish them.
 This can cause some problems or difficulties, among the most common are:

-• Improper preparation of food and drinks, making a poor selection of ingredients and quantities.
+• Inadequate preparation of food and drinks, making a poor selection of ingredients and quantities.

-• Poor selection of products and food when shopping and especially when eating out.
+• Poor selection of products and foods when shopping and especially when eating out.

-• Very busy lifestyle, which makes it difficult to consume appropriate foods.
+• Very busy lifestyle, making it difficult to consume appropriate foods.

 • Very frequent trips.